ElmerReal/Trambo-ECS/README.md

     - LoadBalancerStack

-        This block creates a RDS object and pass as string parameter all the privates subnets, separates by a comma, and sends the security group, that just have the 3306 port open, and the VPC default security group.
+        This block creates all realted with application load balancer, autoscaling group and ecs cluster.
+Also this tempplate receive as parameter the id of some roles created in roles neested stack and also values related to the VPC.

         ```
             LoadBalancerStack: